AmelGasmi/Homology_Modeling/README.md

 ![Markdown](https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor=white)
 ### Introduction

 Welcome to the Homology Modeling Project on GitHub!
-Our project is dedicated to predict the three-dimensional structure of α-amylase (AA) from Alteromonas haloplanktis, an enzyme found in Gram-negative bacteria thriving in Antarctica's icy waters, using computational methods.
+Our project is dedicated to predicting the three-dimensional structure of α-amylase (AA) from Alteromonas haloplanktis, an enzyme found in Gram-negative bacteria thriving in Antarctica's icy waters, using computational methods.
 We'll then compare our predictions with experimental X-ray crystallography data.

-Homology modeling, also known as comparative modeling, is a method used to predict the 3D structure of a protein with an unknown structure by using the known structure of a homologous protein.
+Homology modelling, also known as comparative modelling, is a method used to predict the 3D structure of a protein with an unknown structure by using the known structure of a homologous protein.

 <p align="center">
   <img src="images/images.png" alt="Image" />